 #2 | Identify Bad Transactions

 Once you have a strategy in place for first-party fraud detection, you are better equipped to handle it.
-Considering all the red flags we listed above, categorizing the incident accordingly will help you prepare your official response.
+Categorizing the incident accordingly will help you prepare your official response.
 If you can prove the incident was fraud, you should compile any evidence, restrict the user’s account, and contact the bank as quickly as possible.
 In the case of friendly fraud, for instance, you might have all the ammunition you need to prepare a winning representment.

 #3 | Deploy Solutions